vk-cs/docs-public/docs/en/computing/iaas/instructions/volumes/volumes.md

 ## Increasing disk size without rebooting

-1. [Increase](#change_disk_size) the virtual disk size in your VK Cloud management console or via Openstack CLI, but do not reboot the VM.
+1. [Increase](#change_disk_size) the virtual disk size in your VK Cloud management console or via OpenStack CLI, but do not reboot the VM.
 This will change the disk size, but will not change the size of the disk partitions in the OS.
 1. Increase the size of disk partitions in the VM operating system:

    {tabs}